• Skip to primary navigation

 • Toss ¼ cup chopped mint leaves with the greens.

-• Cook the quinoa with orange juice and stir in the zest of 1 lime when it's cooked.
+• Cook the quinoa with orange juice and stir in the zest of 1 lime when done.

 Moroccan Citrus Salad with Quinoa

 Healthy meal-worthy salad of greens, citrus, kalamata olives and quinoa.
-And it can be ready in 15 minutes if you use frozen quinoa and have the dressing made.
+And it can be ready in 15 minutes if you use frozen quinoa or have the quinoa already made in the refrigerator.

 Course: Dinner, Salad, Vegan Dinner